srallapally/CSVParser/README.md

-# Design Document for SOXParser.py
+# How it works

 ## Introduction

 The `SOXParser.py` script is designed to process CSV files containing custom permission attributes.
-It identifies the structure of the CSV, processes permission data, and generates multiple output files including permission CSVs, a processed main CSV, and a Groovy schema script.
-This document outlines the design and development plan for these features.
+It identifies the structure of the CSV, processes permission data, and generates multiple output files including permission CSVs, a processed main CSV, and an ICF schema script.

 ## Features Overview